SmithWillSuffice/ohanga-pai/content/questions/001_basic_ohangapai.md

 *a finite money supply to defend*, but under New Zealand's monetary system it is highly regressive.
 And no government ever has had a 'finite money supply'
 --- this finiteness is an inapplicable notion, it is like imagining the scorekeeper in a rugby or cricket game can run out of scorepoints.
-In fact is is exactly the same, this is not just an analogy, it is an isomorphism.
+In fact it is exactly the same, this is not just an analogy, it is an isomorphism.
 Our government is the scorekeeper, they are bowling and scoring, we are batting.